EmasXP/et-book-w/README.md

 # ETBook W

-This is a slightly modified version of [ET Book](https://github.com/edwardtufte/et-book/) (formerly known as ETBembo) created by Edward Tufte.
+This is a slightly modified version of [ET Book](https://github.com/edwardtufte/et-book/) (formerly known as ETBembo) originally designed by Dmitry Krasny, Bonnie Scranton, and Edward Tufte.

 This version adjusts some kerning issues, originally of "W" - hence the "W" in the name.